 And in Autumn, Eryri’s dramatic warcry settles into something more akin to a folktale being told around a campfire.
 Or a tune sung beside a hearth in a warm pub.
 The landscape turns rustic and the whole world seems to disappear into Autumn’s quiet embrace.

-And those are just the ones off the top of our heads.
+And those are just our top places to visit in autumn off the top of our heads.
 Imagine if we dug deeper.
 Imagine if you did too.
 Every nook and cranny of the UK changes into something special during Autumn.
 It’s why we can’t get enough of it... and we’re sure you won’t be able to get enough either.